-Life without love for a character like Mary is inconceivable, and it was her search and yearning for love which hurled her against the rock of inconsistency and despair.
+Life without love for a character like Mary is inconceivable, and it was her search and yearning for love which hurled her against the rock of inconsistency and despair. and then paid for it with his life, Mary drained the cup of tragedy, for such is the price of wisdom.

-While in Paris, Mary met in the house of T[homasl Paine where she had been welcomed as a friend, the vivacious, handsome, and elemental American, [Gilbert] Imlay.
-If not for Mary's love for him the World might never have known of this Gentleman.
-Not that he was ordinary, Mary could not have loved him with that mad passion which nearly wrecked exhausted.
+Much has been written and said about this wonderful champion of the eighteenth century, but the subject is too vast and still very far from being exhausted.
 The woman's movement of today and especially the suffrage movement will find in the life and struggle of Mary Wollstonecraft much that would show them the inadequacy of mere external gain as a means of freeing their sex.
 No doubt much has been accomplished since Mary thundered against women's economic and political enslavement, but has that made her free?
 Has it added to the depth of her being?
 Has it brought joy and cheer in her life?
 Mary's own tragic life proves that economic and social rights for women alone are not enough to fill her life, nor yet enough to fill any deep life, man or woman.
 It is not true that the deep and fine man - I do not mean the mere male - differs very largely from the deep and fine woman.
 He too seeks for beauty and love, for harmony and understanding.
 Mary realized that, because she did not limit herself to her own sex, she demanded freedom for the whole human race.